-Women should not sit there chatting with each other and waiting passively for men to come to invite them, but should actively participate in the invitation process by paying attention to men’s eye contact and being responsive to their cabeceo.
-Everyone must behave in a polite and friendly manner and be considerate of other’s feelings.
+Women should not sit there talking with each other and wait passively for men to come to invite them, but should actively participate in the invitation process by paying attention to men’s eye contact and being responsive to men's cabeceo.
+Everybody must behave in a friendly, respectful and polite manner and be considerate of other’s feelings.
 Indifference, arrogance and rudeness do not conform to the spirit of tango.
-(See Activity and Passivity in Tango.)

-Dancing tango involves repeated change of partners and hence a frequent partner selection and invitation process.
-In a place where tango culture has not yet formed, people commonly use verbal invitation, which could put a woman into a dilemma that she may not want to be put into.
-The correct way to invite a woman is to nod at her from a distance.
-The woman may turn her eyes away to decline the invitation, or she may nod her head to accept it.
-This way of inviting a woman to dance is called cabeceo.
+Dancing tango involves repeated change of partner and hence a frequent partner selection and invitation process.
+In a place where tango culture has not yet formed, people tend to use verbal invitation, which could put the woman into the dilemma of either accepting unwillingly or saying no to the inviter.
+The correct way to invite a woman to dance is nodding at her from a distance.
+The woman may accept the invitation by nodding her head, or she may turn her head away to decline.
+This way of invitation is called cabeceo.
 Cabeceo gives women the freedom to accept or reject an invitation without being obliged to dance or causing public embarrassment to the man.
 (See Women's Role in Cabeceo.)

 For cabeceo to work, women must participate the process.
-If women sit there chatting with each other and pay no attention to men, then men cannot cabeceo them even if they want to.
+If women sit there chatting with each other and pay no attention to men, then men cannot cabeceo them.
 Women need to know that making eye contact with men is crucial because men can only cabeceo those who look at them.
-In order to seize the opportunity to find a partner, women must stop chatting with each other or on the phone, and must make eye contact with men, especially at the beginning of a tanda.
+In order not to miss the opportunity, women must stop talking with each other and must pay attention to men who are looking at them, especially at the beginning of a tanda.
 (See Tango Etiquette: Eye Contact, Talking, Clique and Hierarchy.)

 The light in the milonga, therefore, should be bright enough for people to see each other and do cabeceo.
-Some milonga organizers set the light too dim, or use the flashing light of a disco room in order to create certain effect, which only does a disservice to the milonga.
+Some milonga organizers set the light too dim, or use the flashing light of a disco room in order to create special effects, which only does a disservice to the milonga.

 5. What if you made a mistake?

-When doing caceceo, you need to make sure that a person is nodding at you and not someone behind you.
-However, in a crowded milonga, errors could occur.
-Sometimes a man thought that a woman has accepted his invitation, only to find that she went to join another man.
-In such case the man has to quickly cabeceo someone else while on his way, or change the direction and go to the men's room instead.
-Sometimes two women at the same table both thought that they have been invited by the same man.
-To avoid confusion the man needs to look directly into the eyes of the woman that he is inviting while walking towards her and avoid making eye contact with the other woman even if the latter stares at him.
-Some women feel offended by this and stop making eye contact with the man afterwards, which is totally unnecessary.
-An understanding woman can always catch the man’s eyes again if she wants to dance with him.
+When doing cabeceo, you need to make sure that a person is nodding at you and not someone next to you or behind you.
+However, in a crowded milonga, error could occur.
+Sometimes a man thought that a woman has accepted his cabeceo, only to find that she goes to join another man.
+In such case he has to quickly cabeceo someone else while on his way, or change direction and go to the men's room instead.
+Sometimes two women at the same table both thought they have been cabeceoed by the same man.
+To avoid confusion, the man needs to look into the eyes of the woman that he is inviting while walking towards her and avoid making eye contact with the other woman even if the latter stares at him.
+(See The Issues on Cabeceo.)

 6. Changing seats

-Cabeceo could be hindered by dim light, distance, crowds, or bad eyesight.
-As a remedy you may consider rotating seat in different parts of the room, that is, if the seats of the venue are not fixed.
-Otherwise, you may temporarily leave your seat and walk to where you can make eye contact with the person of your choice, and then do cabeceo.
+Cabeceo could be hindered by dim light, distance, crowd and bad eyesight.
+As a remedy you may consider rotating seats in different parts of the room if the seats are not fixed.
+If the seats are fixed, you may temporarily leave your seat and walk to where you are able to make eye contact with the person of your choice, and then do cabeceo.

 7. How to invite a woman who is talking?

 A gentleman does not interrupt a woman when she is talking.
-If you want to dance with a woman but she is chatting with others – which unfortunately is a frequent occurrence in the US, you should move closer to where she can see you and wait there patiently while looking into her eyes until she notices you, and then seize the opportunity to cabeceo her.
-If she keeps talking without paying any attention to you, then you should give up on her and search for another woman.
+If you want to invite a woman but she is talking with someone – which unfortunately is a frequent occurrence in the US, you should move closer to where she can see you and wait there patiently while look into her eyes until she notices you, and then seize the opportunity to cabeceo her.
+If she keeps on talking without paying any attention to you, then you should give up on her and search for another woman.

 8. Do not oblige a woman to dance

 If a man tries to make eye contact with a woman, but she turns a blind eye, what does that mean?
 "She did not see me, I should go directly to ask her."
 Wrong.
 She does not see you because she does not want to dance with you.
-If she wants you she will see you.
-You should not force your way to her table and ask her, as which could oblige her to dance, putting her into a situation that she may want to avoid in the first place.
+If she wants you she would see you.
+You should not force your way to her seat to ask her, as which may put her into the dilemma that she might want to avoid in the first place.
 Instead, you should stay where you are and wait until she makes eye contact with you, and then cabeceo her to see if she will accept your invitation.

 9. Listening to what she means

-If a man asks a woman to dance and she replies, "I am resting my feet."
-What does that mean?
-"She wants me to wait for her."
+If a man verbally asks a woman to dance and she replies, "I am resting my feet", what does that mean?
+"She wants me to give her a few minutes."
 Wrong.
 No matter how tactful her words are, so long as she does not immediately join you, that is a decline.
 You should give up on her for the moment and turn to someone else.
-Do not linger there waiting for her, as which, if she is expecting someone else, could make her feel uneasy.
+Do not linger there waiting, as which, if she is expecting someone else, could make her feel uneasy.

 10. Acting in good faith

-The woman who said "I am taking a break" to one man should not accept another man’s invitation right away.
-She should at least wait until the next tanda.
-Otherwise a lack of integrity on her part is displayed.
-Neither should another man go immediately to invite a woman who just rejected someone.
+The woman who just said "I am taking a break" to one man should not accept another man’s invitation right away.
+She should at least wait until the next tanda, otherwise she could hurt the feelings of the first man.
+Neither should another man go immediately to invite a woman who just rejected someone else.
 You would break her faith with the first man if she accepts your invitation.
 Or, you would bring contempt to yourself if she keeps her words.

 11. Practicing good manner

-The way to avoid guesswork and misunderstanding is to be honest and considerate.
-For example, the woman may friendly say, "I need to take a break now.
-Could we dance later?"
-Such polite decline gives the inviter a way out without feeling rejected and humiliated.
+The way to avoid guessing or misunderstanding is to be honest and considerate.
+For example, the woman may friendly say, "I am taking a break, may I dance with you later?"
+Such polite decline gives the inviter a way out without feel rejected and humiliated.
 Women who are resting may take off their shoes.
 That way, nobody will bother them.

 12. Going all out

-Some women accept an invitation for fear of hurt other’s feelings, but then they dance perfunctorily without emotional involvement, letting the inviter feel disappointed.
+Some women have accepted an invitation for fear of hurt the inviter’s feelings, but then they dance perfunctorily without emotional involvement, letting the man feel disappointed.
 This is also impolite.
 If a woman does not want to dance with a man, she should not accept his invitation.
 If she accepts the invitation, then she must spare no effort to assume her role as his partner.
 Declining an invitation is normal.
 Perfunctoriness, on the other hand, antagonizes the spirit of tango.
-Of course, none of the above would happen if cabeceo were used.
+Of course, all such mistakes could be avoided if cabeceo is used as the way of invitation.
 (See How to Get More Invitations in the Milonga.)

 Part Three: Dancing